Absent Chavez dominates Venezuelan state elections

-The vote for 23 state governorships, seven of which are currently controlled by the opposition, has been overshadowed by the president's battle to recover from cancer surgery in Cuba.
+The vote for 23 state governorships, of which the opposition controls seven, has been overshadowed by the president's battle to recover from cancer surgery in Cuba.

+Yet it will have major implications for the unfolding political drama in the South American OPEC nation with the world's largest oil reserves.

-Capriles, 40, needs to hold on to the governorship of Miranda state to remain the opposition's presidential candidate-in-waiting, while both sides will want a good showing to create momentum in case of a new showdown over who replaces Chavez.
+Capriles, 40, must retain the governorship of Miranda if he is to remain the opposition's presidential candidate-in-waiting, while both sides will want a good showing to create momentum in case of a new showdown over who replaces Chavez.

 "This is the best indication of how well the opposition will fare in an upcoming contest for the presidency between Henrique Capriles and designated Chavez dauphin Vice President Nicolas Maduro," said Russell Dallen of Caracas-based BBO Financial Services.

-"I'm surprised.
-In the presidential election I got here at 3 a.m. and there were a lot of people in line.
-Today I got here at 5 a.m. and I was the first person," said Nathaly Betancourt, who was voting in the western city of Punto Fijo.

-Opposition sympathizers complained via Twitter that centres in affluent anti-Chavez sectors of Caracas that are crucial for Capriles were notably empty.
+Whatever the private machinations going on, in public Maduro and other senior officials are focused only on Chavez's recovery after complications from Tuesday's operation in Havana.

-The South American OPEC nation appears more focused on Chavez's recovery in Havana from Tuesday's operation, the socialist leader's fourth since he was diagnosed with cancer in his pelvic region in mid-2011.
+It was a fourth surgery for the socialist leader since he was diagnosed with cancer in the pelvic region in mid-2011.

-Government officials on Saturday night said Chavez had regained full consciousness and was giving instructions.
-His son-in-law, who serves as Science and Technology Minister, acknowledged there had been "moments of tension" during and after the operation, but said Chavez was steadily improving.
+After re-election in October, Chavez, 58, is due to start a new term on Jan.
+10, but has named Maduro as his preferred successor should he be incapacitated.

+In its latest update, the government said Chavez had spoken to his family on Friday - possibly for the first time since surgery - and was recovering "satisfactorily" though slowly.

-Few medical details have been released, so speculation remains rife that Chavez may be in a life-threatening situation in Havana's Cimeq hospital with both a difficult post-operative recovery and a possible spreading of the cancer.
+Few medical details have been released, so speculation is rife that Chavez may be in a life-threatening situation in Havana's Cimeq hospital with both a difficult post-operation recovery and a possible spreading of the cancer.

-Chavez, 58, is due to start a new term on January 10, but has named Maduro as his preferred successor should he be incapacitated.
-That would trigger a new presidential poll within 30 days.

 EMOTIONAL BACKDROP

-Chavez's illness has led to an outpouring of emotion including Catholic masses, prayer meetings and vigils across the country.
+In such a charged atmosphere, campaigning for Sunday's vote has taken a backseat to Catholic masses, prayer meetings and vigils across the nation for Chavez.

 Maduro has wept in public, state media are replaying images of Chavez round-the-clock, and various government candidates held closing rallies simply playing the president's voice.